smlsvnssn/ouml/README.md

 #### ö.pipe( v, ...funcs ) → value

-Pipes function calls.
+Pipes function calls for a value.
 For multiple arguments, use closures.
 Usage:

 ```js
 ö.pipe(